kenohori/my-website/_posts/2016-04-02-my-latex-thesis-workflow.md

 ### Bibliography management

 If you need to keep track of a large number of references, you'll need a reference manager.
 There are many decent online options, but if you're a Mac user who works mostly with LaTeX, why not use [BibDesk](http://bibdesk.sourceforge.net)?
 It's great, free and keeps all your references in a BibTeX format, ready to insert into your thesis using something like `natbib`.
+Just make sure that you export a Minimal BibTeX file if you share your .bib file with others.
+You probably don't want to make your own candid thought on bad papers known to everyone.

 Many people are now recommending to use `biblatex` or `biber`.
-I tried both and had a bad experience with them, so I went back to plain old `natbib`.
+I tried both and had a bad experience with them, so I went back to plain old `natbib`. `Biblatex` is powerful, but it generates a really weird reference format (that I strongly dislike).
+Programming it back to sensible output is as cumbersome as typing your references by hand.

 ### Later: programming a 1.5 column layout